trustoverip/egf-vlei-review/README.md

 Document, one or more Controlled Documents (separate supporting documents focusing on dedicated topics for the EGF) and the Credential Governance Frameworks.

+To open an issue or comment click [here](https://github.com/trustoverip/egf-vlei-review/issues/new/choose)

 **Primary Document**

 _verifiable LEI (vLEI) Ecosystem Governance Framework Primary Document_